AirPlay Not Working? How To Fix

 - If you think video, screen quality is low, then you may want to adjust your display settings on your HDTV.

-- Update your Router.
-Check its documentation.
+- Update your router /modem.
+Check your router’s documentation.